TwinLizzie/NGnoidTV/NGNUITY.md

 The Big Tech motto is: You will own Nothing, and you will be Happy.
 Our motto is: You will be able to own Everything you can possible imagine, and it'll be up to you to use that power responsibly.

 Some people believe that mainstream 3D printing (especially metal 3d printing) is going to become too dangerous if left unregulated, as anybody will be able to print themselves e.g. a firearm, if they wanted to.
 We think this is a good thing.
 That which isn't dangerous, is useless.
 3D printing shouldn't be an expensive toy that bored silicon valley hipsters play around with in their spare time.
 In order for it to truly transform the world, it [absolutely has to] dare to be dangerous.

 It should become so dangerous that anybody could build themselves an ICBM in their garage and shoot down the international space station, if they wanted to.
 Or land a small rover on the moon and kickstart an era of DIY space exploration.

-Big Tech had been dominating the internet as we know it for quite some time, yet it is only very recently that the CEO's of these companies have come out of the closet with some sort of a God complex; making Steve Jobs look like a saint by comparison.
+Big Tech had been steering the evolution of internet culture as we know it for quite some time, yet it is only very recently that the CEO's of these companies have come out of the closet with some sort of a God complex; making Steve Jobs look like a saint by comparison.
 Elon Musk has attracted significant attention and notoriety for tweeting like a reactionary 15 year old, going as far as buying Twitter in order to secure even greater political power and influence.
 Mark Zuckerberg won't stop talking about his Metaverse pet project.

 It used to be that the CEOs of Big Tech companies stayed at the back of our minds as we went on about our lives, only occasionally making the news headlines with every new product release.
 Not anymore.
 Billionaires are now worshipped as Gods on their own platforms where they wield a significant online presence.